pfragkiad/ParserTests/README.md

 # Custom Parsers

 Any `Parser` that uses custom types should inherit the `Parser` base class.
-Each custom parser should override the methods:
+Each custom parser should override the members:
-* `Evaluate`: if there is at least one "constant" such as `pi`, which should be defined by default.
+* `Constants`: if there is at least one "constant" such as `pi`, which should be defined by default.
-* `EvaluateUnaryOperator` : if there is at least one unary operator
 * `EvaluateLiteral`: if there is at least one literal value such as `0.421`.
 In most cases a simple parse function can be called for a `double` or `int`.
+* `EvaluateUnaryOperator` : if there is at least one unary operator
 * `EvaluateOperator`: if there is at least one binary operator
 * `EvaluateFunction`: if there is at least one function.
 It is best to understand how to override these functions in the example implementations below.
-Note that some `Node` functions are used, which are explained later in the text (namely the methods `GetUnaryArgument`, `GetBinaryArguments`, `GetFunctionArguments`).

 ## Custom parser examples #1:  `ComplexParser`